-- Fig. After the machine has started and the door - (42) automatically locked, the drain valve will close and the hot and cold water valves will open to fill the machine with mixed hot and cold water to the level determined by the level control.
+- Fig. After the machine has started and the door - automatically locked, the drain valve will close and the hot and cold water valves will open to fill the machine with mixed hot and cold water to the high level determined by the level control.
+Detrgent from compartment 1 is mixed with the incoming water.